 When the movie is over, tell students that:

 (1) Mr. Escalante worked for six years before the breakthrough 1982 test in which 18 Garfield High students demonstrated that they had mastered calculus.
 He started by encouraging area middle schools to offer algebra in their eighth and ninth grades to help students acquire the background necessary to understand calculus.
 He also taught summer school for students who wanted to upgrade their math skills.

 (2) There is strong evidence that some of the students cheated on the first AP exam.
 Twelve of them used an identical incorrect formula and made an identical mathematical error on one of the problems.
 The mathematical error was in simplifying a fraction, a task they had performed successfully thousands of times.
-Years later, in interviews with a sympathetic journalist, two of the students admitted that there was cheating on that one particular question, but later withdrew their admissions.
-However, the students did know their calculus because a few months later, when they were tested again under strict scrutiny, they all passed.
+Years later, in interviews with a sympathetic journalist, two of the students admitted that there was cheating on that one particular question but later withdrew their admissions.
+However, the students did know their calculus because a few months later when they were tested again under strict scrutiny, all of them passed.
 Teachers may want to have students read TWM's Stand and Deliver Handout as homework after seeing the movie.

 LEARNING GUIDE MENU